monkeyarmada/p5-base-template/README.md

 # p5 Base Template
-I've finally decided to reduve all the time spent flailing about with setting up p5.js project.
+I've finally decided to reduce all the time spent flailing about with setting up p5.js project.

 So here is a base template to start P5.js projects from.